Nexmo/ruby-sms-customer-engagement/README.md

-# Customer Engagement with Nexmo SMS
+# Two-way SMS for customer engagement

 A Sinatra (Ruby) app showing how to implement two-way customer engagement over SMS using the Nexmo SMS API.